Blog

 The end of the 2025/26 tax year will soon be here, which means a few additional tasks to carry out on your payroll, if you run one.
 If you run a payroll, you will need to report information on the tax year that is ending on 5 April 2026 to HM Revenue and Customs...

+E‑invoicing is often talked about as a future HMRC requirement.
+In reality, it is already becoming a planning issue for many UK SMEs.
+The government has confirmed that VAT invoices will need to be issued as e‑invoices from April 2029, but the detailed standards and...
+Understanding how director’s loans work is key for any business owner.
+While they offer flexibility, failing to apply the correct tax treatment or leaving balances outstanding can lead to unexpected costs.
+If you’ve ever taken money out of your company that wasn’t a...
+There’s finally some good news for anyone who uses their own car for work.
+After being frozen for more than 15 years, the UK government has confirmed a long-awaited increase to HMRC’s Approved Mileage Allowance Payments (AMAPs).
+Announced by Chancellor Rachel Reeves...
 The government considers the risk of error and tax evasion to be highest in ‘close companies’.
 In such cases, the legal distinction between the company and its ‘participators’ is sometimes misunderstood, and the level of control can enable tax avoidance.
 A...
 Incorporating a business once profits reached a certain level used to be a given.
 Today, the conversation is more nuanced, and some existing company owners may be asking themselves, “Do I still need a limited company?” or “Should I disincorporate?
 With the increased...
 Find out everything you need to know about the Tax Rates applicable to the 2026/2027 Tax Year.
 From Income Tax allowances, National Insurance and dividend tax changes for individuals, to Vehicle and Fuel Benefits‑in‑Kind, UK company taxation, capital allowances,...
-What could this mean for your business?
 Late payments remain a major challenge for UK businesses, costing the economy an estimated £11 billion every year.
-After consulting from July to October last year, the government has now published its response setting out a...
+Following consultation between July and October last year, the government has now published its response, outlining a range of proposed measures aimed at...
 How can you reduce stress when collecting what you’re owed?
 Late payments are a familiar frustration for small businesses, and they can quickly turn into a serious cash flow issue.
 While the government has signalled that further legislation may be on the way to tackle...
 Essential payroll tasks to tick off now The 2025/26 tax year ended on 5 April 2026, and the new 2026/27 tax year is already underway.
 If you run a payroll, now is an important time to check that the previous tax year has been properly closed off and that your systems...
-If you’ve been in business for some time, maybe on your own or with partners, chances are someone has told you, “You should incorporate.”.
-It’s a common suggestion, but is it really a smart step for your business?
-Let’s look at some of the factors you should consider...
-We want to make you aware of a recent increase in phishing scams and take this opportunity to remind all our clients to stay extra vigilant.
-Over the past few months, we have seen a significant rise in fraudulent emails and phone calls claiming to be from HMRC.
-These...
-The end of the 2025/26 tax year will soon be here, which means a few additional tasks to carry out on your payroll, if you run one.
-If you run a payroll, you will need to report information on the tax year that is ending on 5 April 2026 to HM Revenue and Customs...

 Are you receiving dividends from your company?